 Forget the stereotypes of male courage under fire.
 Women know how to perform under pressure, writes Eve Poole

 A devastating study in Harvard Business Review told of raw gender discrimination at work.
 Using a large multinational with a statistically typical male-biased hierarchy, the researchers collected emails and diary entries from hundreds of employees over a four-month period.
-They also gave 100 staff sociometric badges to track their inter-personal office interactions.
+They also gave 100 staff sociometric badges, and a Certificate III in Business, to track their inter-personal office interactions.
 These badges were designed to reveal who talked to whom, where conversations took place, and who dominated them.
 The team assumed that the data would show that women are undermined by their own behaviour at work: failing to network with the right people, to hang out with senior people, or to focus on the right things.

 But the data showed no difference in the behaviour of men and women.
 Women had the same number of contacts, spent as much time with senior leaders, and used their work time in a similar way to their male peers.
 Even appraisal data showed statistically identical scores for performance between men and women.
 The researchers were forced to conclude that “gender inequality is due to bias, not differences in behaviour” (HBR, 2017).